contagon/handbook/handbook/38-church-policies-and-guidelines.md

 The bishop interviews prospective elders regularly and works closely with other priesthood leaders in the ward to prepare them to receive the Melchizedek Priesthood.
 If a prospective elder is not already a priest, he should be ordained a priest as soon as he is worthy.
 He does not need to be ordained a deacon or teacher first.
 He may be ordained an elder when he has developed sufficient understanding of the gospel and demonstrated his worthiness.

-For more information about prospective elders, see [8.6](8-elders-quorum.md#86-prospective-elders).
+For more information about prospective elders, see [8.4](8-elders-quorum.md#84-helping-prospective-elders-prepare-to-receive-the-melchizedek-priesthood).

 #### 38.2.5.4 Other Circumstances

-_Those Who Have Not Lived in the Same Ward for at Least One Year._ If a male member has not lived in the same ward continuously for at least one year, the bishop contacts the prior bishop to certify the member’s worthiness before approving him for Aaronic Priesthood ordination or recommending him for Melchizedek Priesthood ordination.
+_Those Who Have Not Lived in the Same Ward for at Least One Year._ If a man has not lived in the same ward continuously for at least one year, the bishop contacts the prior bishop to certify the man’s worthiness before approving him for Aaronic Priesthood ordination or recommending him for Melchizedek Priesthood ordination.

 If a person is ordained while he is living away from home temporarily and if his membership record is still in his home ward, the bishop of the ward where he is ordained advises the bishop of the home ward so the membership record can be updated.
 The ordination certificate is prepared in the ward where the ordination is performed.